mailgun/documentation/source/api-email-validation.rst

         "risk": "low"
     }

-*For advanced users only*
+.. warning:: For advanced users only

-The provider_lookup query parameter provides users with the control to allow or prevent Mailgun from reaching out to the mailbox provider or rely on Mailgun’s internal analysis alone.
+The provider_lookup query parameter provides users with the control to allow or prevent Mailgun from reaching out to the mailbox provider.

 .. code-block:: url